By utilizing the accumulate function in C++, we can efficiently calculate the sum of an array.

 Using Sum Of Vectors

-You can use the accumulate function on vectors too.
-It will return the sum of array which is it vector form.
+You can also apply the accumulate function to vectors.
+This function will provide the total sum of the array represented in vector form.

 Example